Denim022/Python-DownloadsFileSorter/README.md

 # Prerequisites:
 Python Installation:
 Ensure you have Python installed on your system.
-Download it from python.org.
+Download it from python.org and also you need to have vs code.

 # Dependencies:
 This script does not require any external libraries.
 It uses Python’s built-in libraries (os, shutil).